wp-plugins/miniorange-login-openid/readme.txt

 = I tried to login with Facebook using Social Login but I got logged in with my Google Account. = This might happen during Social Login with Facebook if your primary email address registered with Facebook is of a Google Account.

+= I have added miniOrange Sharing - Vertical widget to my page.
+How can I change its position in the page?  = The vertical sharing widget for Social Sharing gives a couple of options to change its position in the page and also the space between icons.
+You can align the social sharing widget on the left or right side of the page.
+You can view these options from Appearance->Widgets or editing the widget options in Customizer.

 = For any other query/problem/request =
 Please email us at info@miniorange.com or <a href="http://miniorange.com/contact">Contact us</a>.
 You can also submit your query from the Social plugin's configuration page.